September 14-16th 2016 at the Wenatchee Convention Center!

 Click here to: REGISTER NOW

-Hotel Info: We do have limited rooms available for conference attendees at the Coast Wenatchee Center Hotel
+Hotel Info: If you missed the block of rooms at the Coast Wenatchee Center Hotel

 201 N Wenatchee Ave, Wenatchee WA 98801 phone: 509-662-1234